jodersky/dotty-bug/readme.md

   (the clean is important, as partially compiling the project does not trigger the bug)

 - happens only if toplevel is top-level (i.e. not in an object)

+package$ is already defined as package object package

+//When compiling